 The sleep cycle is disrupted multiple times during a night of sleep.
 This repeated cycle of decreased blood oxygen can lead to very serious cardiovascular problems, excessive fatigue, depression, and loss of concentration. common symptoms include lout snoring, restless sleep, and excessive fatigue during the day.

 If left untreated, sleep apnea can cause the following negative health problems:

 - Worsening of ADHD

 Sleep apnea is a greater risk for those individuals:

-- with large tonsils, large tongue, or small jaw
+- Large tonsils, large tongue, or small jaw

-- with a nasal obstruction due to a deviated septum, allergies, or sinus problems
+- Nasal obstruction due to a deviated septum, allergies, or sinus problems

 Sleep apnea can be treated by a variety of options.
 The oral appliance we design at our office can be very successful in mild to moderate cases.